 Step 3: Egg retrieval:

 The egg retrieval is a small and painless operation under sedation.
 The procedure is performed at the premises of the Cape Fertility.
 No hospitalization is necessary.
-You can be discharged after two hours, and you will need to take one day of work.
+You can be discharged after two hours, and you will need to take one day off work.

 Step 4: Egg freezing:

 After your eggs have been retrieved, they are prepared in our laboratory by the embryologist.
 The embryologist will evaluate the appearance of the eggs and begin the process of preparing the eggs for freezing.
 Cape Fertility is using the Cryotec vitrification system.
 The Cryotec method is highly simplified vitrification protocol.
 With this freezing system the survival rates of frozen eggs are very high and is much better than standard vitrification systems.